 - Ground floor– The colossal hydraulic elevator machinery which has since been reinstated and computerized is still in use at present.
 But admission to this machinery is not allowed to the public.

 - 1st floor– There are various displays that let you help to discover the Tower’s recent and past history, the technology and experience that it represents as well as the significant events that happened during its lifespan.
 Apart from them, there is a large circular gallery that leads you through a tour of the sites and monuments of Paris specified on the orientation panels.

 - 2nd level– With its 360Â° panoramic view over Paris, this is the perfect place to make a pictorial study of the city.

-- Altitude 95 Restaurant- Located at the 1st floor, the restaurant serves a wide selection of delicacies and exclusive drinks in the midst of a romantic setting.
-Offering a variety of drinks and snacks all day in the bar on the lower floor, you can enjoy spectacular views of the Trocadero, the River Seine and Paris in the dining outlet.
+- Altitude 95 Restaurant– Located on the 1st floor, the restaurant serves a wide selection of delicacies and exclusive drinks in the midst of a romantic setting.
+Offering a variety of drinks and snacks all day in the bar on the lower floor, you can enjoy spectacular views of the Trocadero, the River Seine, and Paris in the dining outlet.

 - Les Buffets– You will be served quality snacks and a wide selection of hot and cold beverages on the ground floor between the North and East pillars as well as on the 1st and 2nd floor of the tower.

 The Gustave Eiffel reception room, located on the 1st floor of the Eiffel Tower, offers majestic views across the city of Paris.
-The room is resourced with state-of-the-art equipments to organize any type of events like seminars, conferences, press conferences, cocktails parties etc.
+The room is resourced with state-of-the-art equipment to organize any type of events like seminars, conferences, press conferences, cocktails parties, etc.